Dav-Olobo/CRUD-Products-/README.md

 - Bootstrap 5 (via CDN)
 - jQuery & DataTables (optional for table enhancements)

+## Change of Product View arrangement
+- Change from table view to E-commerce style
+- card view.
+- Get product listing on the index page

 ## Notes

 - Make sure `storage/app/public` is linked to `public/storage` for image access.
 - The app currently does not restrict product edits/deletions by user, but this can be added via policies or middleware.
 - Slug functionality can be added for nicer URLs without affecting CRUD operations.
+- It can be transitioned into a full E-commerce site

 ## License

 This project is open-source and available under the MIT License.